-In 2021, approximately 58,800 residents or 16% of the City's residents live within 800 metres to higher order transit stations along the VIVA Bus Rapid Transit Line on Highway 7 and Stouffville GO Train line.
-This is an increase of 3,400 from the previous estimate of 55,400 from 2019.
-This increase is due to the growth of higher density units such as townhouses and apartment, as well as the inclusion of seniors residence and nursing homes which added 1,000 residents.
-In 2021, the majority of housing unit types within 800 metres are apartment units at 54%.
-As development continues to concentrate in Regional Centres such as Markham Centre, the share of residents living near higher order transit will increase.
+In 2022, approximately 61,400 residents or 17% of the City's residents live within 800 metres to higher order transit stations along the VIVA Bus Rapid Transit Line on Highway 7 and Stouffville GO Train line.
+This is an increase of 2,600 from the previous estimate of 58,800 from 2021.
+This increase is mainly due to the growth of higher density apartment units.
+In 2022, the majority of housing unit types within 800 metres are apartment units at 55.9%.
+As development continues to concentrate in Regional Centres such as Markham Centre, the share of residents living near higher order transit is expected to increase.